 How I treat Plantar Fasciitis

-The Role of Gait Analysis, Rehabilitation, and Sports Massage Therapy
+The Role of Gait Analysis, Rehabilitation, and Sports Massage Therapy.

 Plantar fasciitis is a common foot condition characterised by pain and inflammation of the plantar fascia, a thick band of tissue that connects the heel bone to the toes.
 It can be a debilitating condition, impacting mobility and overall quality of life.
 While traditional treatments like rest, orthotics, and stretching exercises are commonly prescribed, incorporating gait analysis, rehabilitation exercises, and sports massage therapy into the treatment plan can significantly enhance outcomes and alleviate symptoms for individuals suffering from plantar fasciitis.